nate-io/api-orama/README.md

-# api-orama
+# API-ORAMA
 Building out REST API in Node starting with raw denormalized stock data.
-Potentially then doing it again in both Django/Rails/Go, at least the basic setup.
+Then doing it again in some combo if Django/Rails/Go - at least the basic setup - to broaden experience and get a feel for different stacks.

+## Setup
+1. Start local `postgres` <br>
+   a. uses fair amount of data & don't want to run remote $$<br>
+   b.
+DB will be name `stocks_api`
+2. At top level run `npm start`<br>
+   a. uses `concurrently` package to start server then client

-## Method
+## Project Goals
 ### Initial
 1) aggregate `rawData` files into one denormalized dataset with python & pandas for analysis then split data into separate files for import
 2) build the data model (use Postgres) by denormalizing data
 3) build basic read routes